Idaho Foster Care Complaints and Appeals: Your Rights as a Foster Parent

 The Appeal Process for Licensing Decisions

-Notice of Action: DHW is required to send you written notice of any adverse licensing action, including the reason for the action and your right to appeal.
+Notice of Action: Keep the written notice of any adverse licensing action, including the reason for the action and the review or appeal instructions.

 If an Allegation Is Made Against You